Alan Seeger

 Alan Seeger (22 June 1888 – 4 July 1916) was an American war poet who fought and died in World War I during the Battle of the Somme, serving in the French Foreign Legion.
-Seeger was the brother of Charles Seeger, a noted American pacifist and musicologist and the uncle of folk musicians, Pete Seeger, Peggy Seeger, and Mike Seeger.
-He is best known for the poem "I Have a Rendezvous with Death", a favorite of President John F. Kennedy.
-A statue representing him is on the monument in the Place des États-Unis, Paris, honoring fallen Americans who volunteered for France during the war.
+Seeger was the brother of Elizabeth Seeger, a children's author and educator, and Charles Seeger, a noted American pacifist and musicologist; he was also the uncle of folk musicians Pete Seeger, Peggy Seeger, and Mike Seeger.
+He is lauded for the poem "I Have a Rendezvous with Death", a favorite of President John F. Kennedy.
+A statue representing him is on the monument in the Place des États-Unis, Paris, honoring those American citizens who volunteered to fight for the Third French Republic while their country was still neutral and lost their lives during the war.
 Seeger is sometimes called the "American Rupert Brooke".

 Early life

 Seeger was born on June 22, 1888, in New York City.
 According to Alan's nephew, folk singer Pete Seeger, the Seeger family was "enormously Christian, in the Puritan, Calvinist New England tradition."
 In practice, though, Alan's immediate family lived within the precepts of the evolution of Calvinism into Unitarianism.
-His parents were married in the Unitarian Church, and Alan and his brother, Charles, would receive education in schools based in Unitarianism: the Horace Mann school in Manhattan, the Hackley School in Tarrytown and Harvard University.
+His parents were married in the Unitarian Church, and Alan and his brother, Charles, were educated in schools based in Unitarianism: the Horace Mann School in Manhattan, the Hackley School in Tarrytown and Harvard College.
 The family traced their American heritage to the 18th century.
 A paternal ancestor, Karl Ludwig Seeger, a doctor from Württemberg, Germany, emigrated to America after the American Revolution and married into the old New England family of Parsons in the 1780s.

-Alan's father, Charles Seeger, Sr., would become an influential actor in the late 19th century development of Mexico and its relationship with the United States through publishing, infrastructure development, and sugar refining.
-Alan's first years included a brief time spent in Mexico City before the family would return to live on Staten Island, where his sister Elizabeth (Elsie) was born.
+Alan's father, Charles Seeger, Sr., was influential in the late 19th century development of Mexico and its relationship with the United States through publishing, infrastructure development, and sugar refining.
+Alan's first years included a brief time spent in Mexico City before the family returned to live on Staten Island, where his sister Elizabeth (Elsie) was born.
 Elizabeth became an author and New York City educator.
 Alan's older brother Charles Seeger, Jr. became a noted musicologist, and the father of the American folk singers Pete Seeger, Mike Seeger, and Peggy Seeger.

 Seeger's family was well-to-do, and Charles, Sr. was a figure in international commerce throughout his life.
 In 1898, the family moved from Staten Island to an apartment near Central Park.
 In 1900, Charles' business interests took the family back to Mexico City where he took a role in the development of the city's transportation infrastructure and become a merchant of electric automobiles.